samxshang/samxshang.github.io/_posts/2014-10-04-first-indepedent-research.md

   - journey
 tags:
   - research
+  - first
 ---

-Undergraduate Researcher, Fall 2014
+Undergraduate Researcher, Fall 2014 (Sep 2014 - Jan 2015)
 - Jilin University, Advisors: Drs.
 Lijuan Wang and Bo Liu
+- Independent research of coursework: *The Effect of Diary Habits on Emotion Regulation in Early Adulthood*
   - Examined the function of diary habits on emotion regulation among college students
   - Designed the survey, collected and analyzed data, wrote the paper, oral presentation in class